-Once you have the persona, imagine that you’re talking to them one-to-one while writing.
+Once you have the persona, its a good rule of thumb to imagine that you’re talking to them one-to-one while writing.
 It’ll help you in crafting your words in a conversational and engaging writing tone.

 Plug your competitor’s website URL in Quantcast and click on ‘Demographics’ in the left sidebar.
 For example, here is a look at Lifehacker’s audience demography.

-Note: You cannot appeal to everyone but you can write copy targeting more than one audience on a single page.
+Note: You cannot appeal to everyone but you can write blog post copy targeting more than one audience on a single page.
 Just create a Venn Diagram and define the overlapping pain points.